VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 8. Only list and write access are avaiable to grant in bucket ACL.
 To grant read access to object in a bucket, object ACL should be used.
 9. Objects uploaded to a bucket by another account don't automatically inherit the permissions defined in the bucket policy.
 The bucket owner must take ownership of the object for the bucket policy to apply.
 [Reference](https://aws.amazon.com/premiumsupport/knowledge-center/s3-bucket-acl-email-error/).
 10. To allow another account to upload objects to your bucket, it's a best practice to create an AWS Identity and Access Management (IAM) role from your account that the other account can assume.
 [Reference](https://aws.amazon.com/premiumsupport/knowledge-center/s3-bucket-acl-email-error/).
+11. Versioning's Multi-Factor Authentication (MFA) Delete capability can be used to provide an additional layer of security.
+Only delete action is covered by MFA delete.

 ## Storage: Storage Gateway
 1. There are 3 types of gateways: